tassosblackg/Huffman-Implementation/README.txt

 where its cell corresponde to a symbol and its matched to its binary code.
 **************************************************************************************************************
 eg. dict{2} = [1,2] {10} --index 2 correspond to symbol "2", which code is "1 0"

+If huffman algorith gives u a more complicate coding more you better import your dictionary as you have created in your paper

+see examples-use